baselsaad/SeamCarving/README.md

 2- Setup installation directory in Environment Variables in Path:

-              1- Control Panel
+              1-Control Panel

               2-Search for Environment Variables

-              3- in Environment Variables select Path and click on Edit
+              3-In Environment Variables select Path and click on Edit

-              4- New
+              4-click on New

-              5- paste bin directory (the path of bin directory will be for example: C:\opencv\build\x64\vc15\bin )
+              5-Paste bin directory (the path of bin directory will be for example: C:\opencv\build\x64\vc15\bin )